Mature Hairline: Causes, detection and prevention

 The clinical presentation of the androgenetic alopecia in men is typically sufficient to establish the diagnosis.
 In women, the diagnosis typically necessitates a more in-depth diagnostic assessment.
 Excluding alternative causes of hair loss and analyzing for the usual progressive hair loss pattern of androgenetic alopecia are required for further examination of the differential.

 The main culprit is dihydrotestosterone (DHT), which is produced by testosterone.
 DHT affects the follicles of your hair, causing it to fall out and stop growing.
 Men have higher testosterone than women, which may explain why men are more prone to baldness.

 Androgenetic alopecia is the result of the combination of genetic and environmental causes.Despite the fact that experts are investigating risk factors that may contribute to this condition, the majority of these variables are unknown.
 Androgens are necessary for proper male sexual development before birth and during puberty.
 Androgens also play essential roles in both males and females, such as hair growth and sex drive.

 Is it Possible to Cure Androgenetic Alopecia?

 Since androgenetic alopecia is an abnormality in the regular hair cycle, it is theoretically reversible.
-On the other hand, advanced androgenetic alopecia may not respond to treatment since the inflammation that encircles the follicle bulge area may irreparably damage the follicular stem cell.
+Advanced androgenetic alopecia may not respond to treatment always.
+Since the inflammation that encircles the follicle bulge area may irreparably damage the follicular stem cell.